-Photocard, but not paper, UK Driving Licences will continue to be to be accepted for visits of up to 6 months to Sweden following Brexit.
+Photocard, but not paper, UK Driving Licences will continue to be accepted for visits of up to 6 months to Sweden following Brexit.
 For longer visits, or if you still have a paper licence, you should obtain an International Driving Permit in advance.
 This can be obtained at large Post Offices.
 Note that there are various sorts of International Driving Permit and be careful to have the right one (“The 1968 Convention”) for Sweden.
-The countries that Scottish people are likely to transit on the way to Sweden, that is the Netherlands, Germany and Denmark, will also accept UK Driving Licences for short visits, though the exact time that counts as “short” varies from country to country.
+The countries that Scottish people are likely to transit on the way to Sweden by car, that is the Netherlands, Germany and Denmark, will also accept UK Driving Licences for short visits, though the exact time that counts as “short” varies from country to country.
 For details consult:

 If you are taking your car you will need a Green Card after Brexit.
 This can be obtained from your insurance company which will supply one if necessary.

 You will also need a GB sticker, soon to be changed to a UK sticker.

 4. Your baggage.

 You will no longer be entitled to carry unlimited amounts of tax-paid dutiable goods, such as tobacco and alcohol, that are for your own consumption.
 The UK Government is reported to have said that the old “Duty Free Allowance” will be re-instated.
 That covers, for example, 1 bottle of spirits.
 We do not know the Swedish position, but speculate that it will be the same.

 5. Your Mobile Phone

 After Brexit, your mobile phone company will be permitted to charge roaming fees for using your phone in Sweden.
-In the past, before the EU outlawed them between EU countries, these had been high.
+In the past, before the EU outlawed roaming fees between EU countries, these had been high.
 You may wish to check in advance with your firm as some have stated they will not impose these charges, some have now announced they will do so nevertheless.